Can you really make money donating plasma?

 - Cancer: Both children and adults with several different types of cancer often require a plasma transfusion.
 This includes leukemia.

-- Developing New Treatments: The proteins and antibodies in plasma are used in the development of treatments for rare medical diseases.
+- Developing New Treatments: The proteins and antibodies in plasma are used to develop treatments for rare medical diseases.
 This includes specific issues with the immune system.

 - Hemophilia: Hemophilia is a rare disorder.
 This occurs when an individual does not have the necessary clotting factors.

-(If your blood type is O-negative, your plasma is extremely important.
-People with O-negative blood are considered “universal donors” because anyone can use it regardless of their blood type.)
+(If your blood type is AB, your plasma is extremely important.
+People with AB blood are considered “universal plasma donors” because anyone can use it regardless of their blood type.)